El-Borbah34/C_Sharp_Coding_Projects/README.md

 Entity Framework in my Car Insurance web application, that also deals with a database first approach to Entity Framework.

 ## Please feel free to look through my repository
 This was work completely done by me.
 Please reach out to me if you have further questions.
+My final project was the functional BlackJack Game.